Counting Hyperbolic Components: Introduction

-We start counting components of type IV.
-To state our results we will need to introduce the numbers $\nu_q(n)$.
-For $q >1$ and $n \geq q$, let $\nu_q(n)$ be the number of hyperbolic components of period dividing $n$ in a $p/q$-limb of the Mandelbrot set (e.g. for the definition of limbs see~\cite{D-H1} or \cite{MilnorPOP}).
+In Lemma~\ref{lem:9}, we deduce from well known results about the quadratic polynomial family that $\nu_q(n)$ is the number of hyperbolic components of period dividing $n$ in a $p/q$-limb of the Mandelbrot set (e.g. for the definition of limbs see~\cite{D-H1} or \cite{MilnorPOP}).